mutkuensert/MovieDb-Light/README.md

 This task:

-- Creates a new feature module with data, domain, and presentation sub-modules
+- Creates a new feature module with data, domain, presentation and injection sub-modules
 - Sets up the necessary directory structure for each sub-module
 - Creates build.gradle.kts files with appropriate dependencies
 - Updates settings.gradle.kts to include all the new modules